maxwehmi/functional-duality/_TODO-list.md

 ## Poset:
-- [ ] Write a function which checks if a given Ordered Set is a Poset, i.e. reflexive, transitive and anti-symmetric
+- [x] Write a function which checks if a given Ordered Set is a Poset, i.e. reflexive, transitive and anti-symmetric
-- [ ] Write a function makes a Ordered Set into a Poset by taking the reflexive transitive closure (and throws an error if the Relation is not anti-symmetric)
+- [x] Write a function makes a Ordered Set into a Poset by taking the reflexive transitive closure (and throws an error if the Relation is not anti-symmetric)
+  - [ ] alternative function that forces anti-symmetery.
+Current idea is to, for any symmetric pair, take out both.

 ## DL:
 - [ ] Write a function which checks if a given Ordered Set forms a lattice, i.e. has meets and joins
-- [ ] Write a function which checks if a given Lattice is bounded
+- [x] Write a function which checks if a given Lattice is bounded
-- [ ] Write a function which checks if a given Lattice is distributive
+- [x] Write a function which checks if a given Lattice is distributive
 - [ ] Write a function which converts a Poset into a lattice (if it has meets and joins)

 ## PS:
 - [ ] Write a function which checks if a given ordered "TopoSpace" is a Priestley Space
-- [ ] Write a function which checks if a given ordered topological spaces satisfies the Priestley Seperation axiom
+- [x] Write a function which checks if a given ordered topological spaces satisfies the Priestley Seperation axiom
 - [ ] Write a function which checks if a "TopoSpace" is actually a topological space